 With all the factors outlined above in mind (and any others that are important for you), begin researching institutions as soon as possible.
 Websites, such as, The Complete University Guide, UCAS, WhatUni?, TheUniGuide and Apply To Uni, are a good start.

-Morrisby customers can also use our course search application to conduct their research.
-University prospectuses and websites can then give you more information.
+Morrisby customers can also use our course search application to conduct their research, and to find out more about universities.

-Once you’ve narrowed down your list of possible universities, if at all possible, attend open days and/or other events; you can search for these through, for instance, opendays.com or on some of the sites listed above.
+Once you’ve narrowed down your list of possible universities, if at all possible, attend open days and/or other events; you can search for these through, for instance, opendays.com or on some of the sites listed above, or on individual institutions' websites.
 Book places early.
 If you can’t attend in person, some universities offer virtual visits/tours.

 At open days, try to speak with current students and ask them about their experiences and opinions of the university.
 Alternatively, you may be able to communicate with students online.
 If you have specific questions, university admissions officers or other staff should be able to help.